Craft inn 手 [te]

 Breakfast

-In addition to Yame tea, a signature product of the region, Yame is abound with fruits and vegetables, wild game, and shiitake mushrooms, along with seaweed and marine products from the Ariake Sea.
+In addition to Yame tea, the region abounds with fruits and vegetables, shiitake mushrooms, livestock, and more.
+Yame is a prosperous land, full of nature’s bounty.
 Created by producers in dialogue with the local environment, we view this edible bounty too as craft.

 Reserve